Smallpox eradication campaign

 The eradication of smallpox raised hopes that the same could be accomplished for other diseases, with many named as possibilities: polio, mumps, and dracunculiasis (Guinea worm disease), among others.
 Malaria has also been considered, and its incidence has been reduced drastically in many countries.
 It presents a challenge to the traditional idea of eradication, however, in that having malaria does not result in lifelong immunity against it (as smallpox and many other diseases do).
 It is possible to fall ill with malaria many times, although individuals may develop partial immunity after multiple attacks.
 In addition, although promising steps have been made, no effective malaria vaccine yet exists.

 Other diseases present additional challenges.
-Polio, though it has been reduced or eliminated in many countries through widespread vaccination, still circulates in some areas because (among other reasons) many cases do not present easily recognizable symptoms.
+Polio, though it has been reduced or eliminated in most countries through widespread vaccination, still circulates in some areas because (among other reasons) many cases do not present easily recognizable symptoms.
 As a result, an infected person can remain unnoticed, yet still spread the virus to others.
 Measles is problematic in a similar way: although the disease results in a highly visible rash, a significant period of time elapses between exposure to the virus and the development of the rash.
 Patients become contagious before the rash appears, and can spread the virus before anyone realizes they have the disease.

 Guinea worm disease is likely on the verge of eradication.
-Only 22 cases were reported in 2015, from only four countries (Chad [9 cases], Ethiopia [3 cases], Mali [5 cases], and South Sudan [5 cases]).
+Only 30 cases were reported in 2017, from just 2 countries (Chad [15 cases], Ethiopia [15 cases]).
+Though the case count increased from 2016, experts are still hopeful about the possibility of eradication.
 The Carter Center International Task Force for Disease Eradication has declared six additional diseases as potentially eradicable: lymphatic filariasis (Elephantiasis), polio, measles, mumps, rubella, and pork tapeworm.